THE GEOGRAPHY OF MEMORY

 The house was small and carefully designed by Frederick Frankl, a Holocaust survivor who built it in 1948 with his wife, Gertie.
 Frankl paid close attention to detail, especially to how natural light moved through the house across the seasons.
 Floor-to-ceiling windows brought the outside in, and the home was built of steel, with a retaining wall for flood protection.
 It survived extreme winds and past fires and sheltered many families over the decades, including ours for more than twenty years.

 Frederick and Gertie were German émigrés who fled Europe.
 In a book about German refugees after World War II, Gertie recalls that “losing a house was a routine event.”
 Their homes were lost not by accident, but because they were forced to flee.
 She describes being ordered to vacate her home within two weeks so Aryan tenants could move in—tenants who then lived there for 24 years.
 They were constantly moving, trying to escape Europe, until they finally reached Los Angeles.
 Gertie later said she never truly felt she belonged there.
 The repeated loss of home left her without a sense of stability or trust.
-I hope the house she and Frederick built gave her some comfort.
-I don’t know if it did.
+For us, losing our home was not routine.
+It was sudden and devastating.
+I feel an unexpected guilt about losing a house that was built with such care, even though that feeling makes little sense.

 Geography of Memory Vimeo Showcase